The Hide Facts and General Information

 Unlike other camps in the area, long drives from Camp to the Park are not necessary as we are in reality, a part of the Park itself, and the wildlife migration on our private concession is second to none.

-The Camp was opened in 1992 and has undergone two major refurbishments since opening.
+The Camp was opened in 1992 and has undergone a few major refurbishments since opening.
 Our aim is “To offer The Ultimate Wildlife Experience in Zimbabwe”.
-The Hide features in the new book “1000 Places to See Before You Die – A Traveller’s Life List”.
+The Hide features in the book “1000 Places to See Before You Die – A Traveller’s Life List”.
 The Hide is a proud Founder Member of Classic Safari Camps of Africa.
-The Hide is also a member of Africa Albida Tourism.

 The spacious bedroom areas are very tastefully furnished with solid Zimbabwe Teak furniture each with individual decor themes e.g. Leopard, Out of Africa, and Hippo.
 We have 7 twin-bedded and 1 Double tent and 2 Honeymoon Suites.
 The Honeymoon suites have additional outside baths where guests can relax in a bath and enjoy the stunning view over the waterhole.